Liver disease: Air pollutants

 Particulate matter or carbon black are common pollutants.
-They have a direct toxic effect on the liver; cause inflammation of liver caused by and thereby impact lipid metabolism and fatty liver disease; and can translocate from the lungs to the liver.

-Because particulate matter and carbon black are very diverse and each has different toxicodynamics, detailed mechanisms of translocation are not clear.
-Water-soluble fractions of particulate matter are the most important part of translocation to the liver, through extrapulmonary circulation.
+They have a direct toxic effect on the liver; cause inflammation of the liver, caused by and thereby impacting lipid metabolism and fatty liver disease; and can translocate from the lungs to the liver.Because particulate matter and carbon black are very diverse and each has different toxicodynamics, the detailed mechanisms of translocation are unclear.
+Water-soluble fractions of particulate matter are the most important part of translocation to the liver through extrapulmonary circulation.
 When particulate matter gets into the bloodstream, it combines with immune cells and stimulates innate immune responses.
 Pro-inflammatory cytokines are released and cause disease progression.

 Diagnosis

-A number of liver function tests are available to test the proper function of the liver.
-These test for the presence of enzymes in blood that are normally most abundant in liver tissue, metabolites or products. serum proteins, serum albumin, serum globulin, alanine transaminase, aspartate transaminase, prothrombin time, partial thromboplastin time.
+Several liver function tests are available to test the proper function of the liver.
+These tests for the presence of enzymes in blood that are normally most abundant in liver tissue, metabolites, or products. serum proteins, serum albumin, serum globulin, alanine transaminase, aspartate transaminase, prothrombin time, partial thromboplastin time.

-Imaging tests such as transient elastography, ultrasound and magnetic resonance imaging can be used to show the liver tissue and the bile ducts.
+Imaging tests such as transient elastography, ultrasound, and magnetic resonance imaging can be used to show the liver tissue and the bile ducts.
 Liver biopsy can be performed to examine liver tissue to distinguish between various conditions; tests such as elastography may reduce the need for biopsy in some situations.

 In liver disease, prothrombin time is longer than usual.
 In addition, the amounts of both coagulation factors and anticoagulation factors are reduced as a diseased liver cannot productively synthesize them as it did when healthy.
 Nonetheless, there are two exceptions in this falling tendency: coagulation factor VIII and von Willebrand factor, a platelet adhesive protein.
 Both inversely rise in the setting of hepatic insufficiency, thanks to the drop of hepatic clearance and compensatory productions from other sites of the body.
-Fibrinolysis generally proceeds faster with acute liver failure and advanced stage liver disease, unlike chronic liver disease in which concentration of fibrinogen remains unchanged.

-A previously undiagnosed liver disease may become evident first after autopsy.
-Following are gross pathology images:
+Fibrinolysis generally proceeds faster with acute liver failure and advanced stage liver disease, unlike chronic liver disease in which concentration of fibrinogen remains unchanged.A previously undiagnosed liver disease may become evident first after autopsy.